Introducing Osbornes Medical Negligence Solicitors London

 You can claim compensation for your injuries themselves (called ‘general damages’) and for any financial losses caused by the negligence (called ‘special damages’).

 This is compensation for the pain and suffering and loss of enjoyment of life that resulted from the negligence.
 Without a medical report on the full effects of your injuries, we cannot estimate the value of that element of the claim.
 It is always better to have a medical report before agreeing compensation, so that everything is taken into account.
-We will also need to prepare witness statements from you and if necessary friends and family commenting on your difficulties.
+Our medical negligence solicitors in London will also need to prepare witness statements from you and if necessary friends and family commenting on your difficulties.

 In addition, you may be entitled to compensation for ‘special damages’, which may include medical fees, travel expenses, loss of earnings, care costs, and all other incidental expenses following the negligence.